kigster/back-seat-driver/README.md

 Supported adapters include:

- * TwoServoAdapter: this is for robots with two Servo motors setup opposite each other.
+ * _TwoServoAdapter_ – is for cars with two Servo motors setup opposite each other.
 Therefore to move the robot forward (or backward), two Servos need to rotate in the opposite direction.
- * DCMotorAdapter: this is for robots with 2 or 4 DC motors (not yet supported).
+ * _DCMotorAdapter_ – is for cars with 2 or 4 DC motors (still experimental).

 ### Library Features: